EduardoDestefani/micropython-firmwares/README.md

 ```
 After saving the file, run the `. ./esp32-cmake.sh` command in the terminal.

 After a few minutes, the firmware is created.
-It is located in the `micropython/ports/esp32/build_BOARD_NAME`.
+It is located in the `micropython/ports/esp32/build-BOARD_NAME`.
 Make sure that the `/build-BOARD_NAME` directory has been created successfully.
 Inside `/build-BOARD_NAME` Look for **firmware.bin**, this is the firmware file that should be used to install on ESP32.

-The board names can be:
+The BOARD_NAME can be:
 - GENERIC
 - GENERIC_SPIRAM
 - GENERIC_S2